NICMx/Jool/docs/en/session-synchronization.md

 ## Architecture

 Each machine hosting a NAT64 will also hold a daemon that will bridge SS traffic between the private network and its Jool instance.
-This daemon is named `joold`.
-So the kernel modules will generate SS traffic and offset the delivery task to these daemons:
+So the kernel modules will generate SS traffic and offset the delivery task to userspace:

 ![Figure - joold](../images/network/joold.svg)